Works on the Chapel Street East (Phase 1) and New Bailey Gateway (Phase 2) scheme is due to be completed on Monday 1 December 2025.

 Road resurfacing and traffic signal upgrades are due to take place at night between Monday 29 September and Friday 31 October.

-- Apply a high-friction coating
+- Applying a high-friction coating

 What does the work involve?